Fatigue

 Letting your healthcare team know

-Telling doctors and nurses you are tired may not always ring the same alarm bells as other symptoms of your Crohn’s or Colitis.
-But living with ongoing fatigue that stops you living your normal life is a valid concern.
+Telling doctors and nurses how tired you are may not always ring the same alarm bells as other symptoms.
+But, ongoing fatigue that stops you from living your normal life is a valid concern.
 So, you may have to push more than usual to make sure you get your fatigue assessed.

-It may help to prepare questions before you have your clinic appointment.
-Our appointments journal can help you with this.
-It may also help to have a think about words that describe how you are feeling.
-It can also help you communicate how fatigue and other symptoms are impacting you.
+It may help to think about words that describe how you are feeling.
+Our appointment guide can also help you communicate how fatigue and other symptoms impact you.

 Anonymous